 Because the procedures for applying for aid differ slightly for entering students and currently enrolled students and since every student receives a different aid package, not all sections will apply to every student.

-Note: information in this Guide is based on 2022-23 Cost of Attendance Figures.
-(2023-24 figures are unavailable at this time.)
+Note: information in this Guide is based on 2023-24 Cost of Attendance Figures.

 OFFICE CONTACT INFORMATION

 FINANCIAL AID OFFICE